 5. Leadership Oppourtunities with AOTA

-Leadership is just one means of giving back to the profession and battling that burnout.
+Leadership is just one means of giving back to the profession and battling that therapy professional caregiver stress and burnout.
 It’s true!
 Volunteering has been proven to benefit individuals in both mental and physical health.
 Volunteers gain self-confidence, self-esteem as practitioners, and satisfaction in their life and job.
 The duties of a volunteer role provide a sense of purpose, pride and identity.
 As therapists, we KNOW the power in that!
 What better way to combat burnout and job fatigue than with a volunteer or leadership role that serves our profession?

 AOTA members have the opportunity to participate in volunteer roles on the Coordinated Online Opportunities for Leadership database; committees; and more.
 Want to see a change in the profession?
 You have a chance to step up and speak your voice!